kavirasanE/Prompt_Hub_core/README.md

 Varshini & Jeyasowmiya: Fix Vega device details in Fos7 cluster.
 Issues Yet to be Resolved:

-In Development Phase, soon in production
+In Development Phase, Soon in production
 Priya: Push APK,Add Spotify gapless commands.
 Benisha: Add Spotify version.
 Mohana Priya: Implement session storage for logs.

-Appreciation
+Appreciation :
 I want to extend my heartfelt appreciation to the entire pilot team. 🙏 Your dedication and hard work have been invaluable.
 Your feedback has played a crucial role in standardizing and enhancing our application. 🚀 Because of your efforts, we have achieved a higher standard of quality and functionality.
 Thank you for your outstanding contributions! 🌟